-"By the end of the work term, I will be proficient in the use of Microsoft Dynamics GP software.
+"By the end of the work term, I will be proficient in the use of Great PlainsTM accounting software.
 I will learn by completing tutorials and solving problems assigned by my supervisor.
 My supervisor will evaluate me on the basis of problems completed during the term."